Refinitiv/Real-Time-SDK/Cpp-C/Ema/README.md

 # Issues and Workarounds

-- EMACPP-414: EMA Consumer needs to indicate channel disconnects with the login status message
-- EMACPP-273: RMTES decoding errors (eg. buffer too small are not passed correctly from underlying API)
+- EMA-9 (EMACPP-100): Generic Message is not currently supported on login stream.
+- EMA-42 logMsg has some extra characters in Error Location when configured for HTTP type connection on Linux.
-- EMACPP-354: Source directory reissue and genmsg on source directory is not currently supported.
+- EMA-34 (EMACPP-354): Source directory reissue and genmsg on source directory is not currently supported.
-- EMACPP-100: Generic Message is not currently supported on login stream.
+- EMA-43 (EMACPP-407): Consumer does not exit on reaching reconnectAttemplLimit
+- EMA-45 If CompressionType is set to "None", the CompressionThreshold range check still occurs
-- EMACPP-422: Tunnel Streams: If the provider messages exceeds the recvWindowSize no message are received.
+- EMA-48 (EMACPP-422): Tunnel Streams: If the provider messages exceeds the recvWindowSize no message are received.
-- EMACPP-407: Consumer does not exit on reaching reconnectAttemplLimit
-- EMACPP-412: Cannot pass decoded complex type objects into encoding methods of complex types.
+- EMA-57 need infinite timeout support for PostAckTimeout and RequestTimeout in EMA
+- EMA-77 EMA is using the incorrect attribute info when sending Generic Messages
+- EMA-90 EMA InitializationTimeout per channel may not work correctly
+- EMA-417: Shared windows solution file doesn't build ema if the libxml2 library in eta doesn't already exist.
+- EMA-491 XmlTracePing, XmlTraceHex default to true when XmlTraceRead , XmlTracePing, XmlTraceHex and XmlTraceWrite set to invalid value.
+- EMA-532 XMLTrace may not flush all information to trace file
+- EMA-533 ChannelSet with two multicast channels userQLimit set incorrectly
+- EMA-560 tunnelStreamConsumer exit crash
+- EMA-575 NiProvider360 application uses 100% CPU when CTRL-C pressed while publishing data

 # Obtaining the Thomson Reuters Field Dictionaries